 Best uses for a Hong Kong company

 - Hong Kong is Asia’s 6th most liveable city, with a blossoming multinational population.
-The city provides well-developed infrastructure for residential accommodation, tourism, banking, entertainment and business;
+Also, the city provides well-developed infrastructure for residential accommodation, tourism, banking, entertainment and business;

 - Employees in Hong Kong understand the corporate culture in mainland China.
-Therefore, trading and doing business with the Chinese becomes very easy for a resident company;
+Therefore, trading and doing business with Chinese businesses becomes very easy for a resident company;

 - Setting up a Hong Kong business allows foreign investors to take advantage of legal tax exemption, while at the same time being able to extract funds from regional subsidiaries in the form of dividends, management fees and royalties;